ACCESS-NRI/access-hive.org.au/docs/Community/MED.md

 The cookbook is structured as follows:

-- The cosima-cookbook repository includes boiler-plate code and scripts that underpin the cookbook.
+- The cosima-cookbook repository includes boiler-plate code and scripts that underpin the cookbook, including a database for exploring and loading available data.
 - The cosima-recipes repository includes example notebooks on which you can base your analyses.